My shopping cart

 Manuka Honey - An aid to good health

-ABC Honey produces Australian Manuka Honey under our ABC Bio Honey label
+ABC Honey produces Australian Manuka Honey under our ABC Bio Honey label and as Manuka.

 Australian Manuka Honey is a special gift from our native forests with over 18 varieties of flowers which yield some active NPA content.
 Mostly found in remote pristine areas, it is known for its special flavour and texture plus its worldwide reputation for its potent microbial properties not found in ordinary honey.
 In early summer, the bees visit the many varieties of Jelly Bush but particularly Leptospermum Scoparium (Tea Tree) flowers.

 Manuka honey was first identified in New Zealand where bees fed on the flowers of the Manuka bush, also known as the Tea Tree.
 There are only a few varieties of active species in New Zealand.
 In Australia, trees used to make Manuka honey were called the jelly bush.
 The honey is distinctively flavoured, darker and richer than other honey.
 It is generally thicker than normal honey and prior to the discovery of its Microbial properties was shunned by beekeepers because its density made harvesting with normal equipment very difficult.
 In recent tests conducted at Sydney University's School of Molecular and Microbial Biosciences, Manuka honey killed every type of bacteria, including antibiotic-resistant "superbugs".